Skip to main content

 • short gold positioning

-• investors who expected the post-spike consolidation to turn into a deeper reversal
+• readers who expected the post-spike consolidation to turn into a deeper reversal

 What to watch next